 4. Another unique aspect of Firebase Analytics is the Audience feature, allowing analysts to combine complex information about users and perform in-depth analyses on customer segments.
 E.g. you may wish to look at users in a certain age group with the highest amount of in-app purchases.
 Analysts can delve into the data to pick up on useful trends, such as common interests of a certain customer segment.
 Firebase users are also able to provide specific notifications or in-app experiences to certain audiences – all helping to make your app feel increasingly intuitive.

 Firebase analytics is a valuable and constantly evolving toolset with new features being added all the time, and Sush Mobile strongly urges all our clients to incorporate Firebase into their mobile solutions.
 Whether it’s a simple implementation that captures basic user information and crashes, or a more advanced implementation that includes custom tracking of certain events and customised reports.
 Sush Mobile is there to help you implement Firebase Analytics and make sure that you’re getting the most out of this powerful tool.

-If you’d like to know more about Firebase Analytics and how it can be used in your solution, or are interested to learn more about some of the advanced features that you can take advantage of, please send an email to Brett Flintoff (firstname.lastname@example.org) and he’ll get back to you with some more information and give you a call.
+If you’d like to know more about Firebase Analytics and how it can be used in your solution, or are interested to learn more about android mobile app development or some of the advanced features that you can take advantage of, please send an email to Brett Flintoff (email@example.com) and he’ll get back to you with some more information and give you a call.

 Get in touch with an expert at Sush Labs.